NameAtirut/Staircase-DeepRL/README.md

 # Staircase-DeepRL
-Implementation of Deep Reinforcement Learning on a custom staircasing environment
+Deep Reinforcement Learning on a custom staircasing environment

 with
 - tensorflow